Barney Pelty is Still King of the Horizontal T206 Cards

 The shortage is caused not only by those specific cards that were hoarded, of course.
 Some collectors were also holding onto them for their sets.
 And because the card was more valuable, other collectors were determined to hold onto them in their collection.

-The cards used to be quite valuable but, like the Titus cards, have come back down to earth.
+The cards used to be quite valuable but, like the Titus cards, have come back down to earth a little.
 Even despite that, they still sell for more than the other horizontals.
-Low-grade Pelty cards generally still start around $35-$40 with even modest ones fetching about $100.
+Very low-grade Pelty cards generally still start around $50-$75 with even modest low-grade examples starting around $100.

 A final note here is that collectors should be abundantly clear not to mix up Pelty’s cards.
-His vertical ones (he has two in the set) were not hoarded and sell for about what a standard common does.
+He has two cards in the set and the second, a card with a vertical layout, was not hoarded and sells for about what a standard common does.